datquocnguyen/BioPosDep/README.md

 # Usage

 The first step is to perform POS tagging and dependency parsing using pre-trained [NLP4J](https://emorynlp.github.io/nlp4j/) models.
+Here, NLP4J would also perform _tokenization_ and _sentence segmentation_ if input files are raw text corpora.
 Then other pre-trained dependency parsing models might be applied on top of the output of NLP4J.

 ### Perform biomedical POS tagging and dependency parsing using pre-trained NLP4J models